p0t4t0sandwich/ampapi-java/README.md

 Documentation for available API calls can be found by appending /API to the URL of any existing AMP installation.

-Please Note: This program is directly based on the [ampapi-node](https://github.com/CubeCoders/ampapi-node) implementation and is almost verbatim in some aspects.

 ## Installation

 ### Maven